-So, you see, under federal tax law if your volunteer fire company meets the requirements of being "qualified" as described above, then debt issued by the company will be treated like the obligation of a political subdivision like a town or a village, or a Fire District.
+So, you see, under federal tax law if your library meets the requirements of being qualified as a Section 501(c)(3) organization as described above, then debt issued by or on behalf of the association will be treated like the obligation of a political subdivision like a town or a village, or a school district.
 That is to say, the interest paid on it to buyers (like banks) of your debt will not be taxed on their federal income tax returns.
-Thus, the interest rates that the company will need to pay to them to loan you money on any notes or bonds issued may well be lower than, for example, a commercial bank loan, or an ordinary (taxable) installment purchase agreement.
+Thus, the interest rates that the library will need to pay to them to loan you money on any notes or bonds issued will be lower than, for example, a commercial bank loan, a mortgage note, or an ordinary installment purchase agreement.